Mixing times for the TASEP on the circle: Last passage times and transversal fluctuations of geodesics

-As restricting the available space of lattice paths only decreases the last passage time, note that equation \eqref{eq:EstimateForMinimumLPT} yields a comparison between the expectation of restricted and unrestricted last passage times between points in $U_{n,m,\ell}$.
-However, we have to restrict the statement to pairs of sites with a slope of order $m$.
-Formally, for all $m \in \R$, let $\mathbb{D}_m$ denote the set of ordered pairs of sites with a slope of between $\frac{1}{10}m$ and $10m$, i.e. we set The following corollary is a direct consequence of Lemma \ref{lem:RestrictedLPTs}.
+Before coming to the proof of Proposition \ref{pro:MinimalLPTiid}, we record a consequence of Lemma \ref{lem:RestrictedLPTs}, which we will frequently use in Section \ref{sec:Coalescence}.
+For all $m \in \R$, let $\mathbb{D}_m$ denote the set of ordered pairs of sites with a slope between $\frac{1}{10}m$ and $10m$, i.e. we set